All postsPost

 Median male amateur driver totals from the Arccos 2025 dataset (180M+ tracked drives).

-If you're a 15 handicap who claims to hit it 270, you're probably a low single-digit golfer.
-If you're a 15 handicap who hits it 211, you are exactly where the data says you should be.
-That's not a problem.
-That's median.
+If you're a 15 handicap telling everyone you hit it 270, you're not a 15 handicap, you're a sandbagging single-figure golfer.
+If you're a 15 who hits it 211, you're bang on where the data says you should be.
+Nothing wrong with that, that's just median.

-One slightly uncomfortable insight from the same dataset: the gap between a 5 handicap and a 10 handicap is 11 yards.
-So distance alone is not what's separating those two players.
-Approach play and short game is.
-Worth knowing if you're trying to drop your handicap and assuming you need to swing harder.
+One bit from the same data that stings a little: the gap between a 5 and a 10 handicap is 11 yards.
+So what actually separates those two players is approach play and short game, and barely any of it is the tee ball.
+Worth sitting with if you're grinding to get your handicap down and assuming the fix is to swing harder.
+It usually isn't.

 Where you really sit, by age

-The same Arccos dataset, segmented by decade.
-This is the average male 14-handicap golfer.
+Same Arccos data, this time by decade.
+This is your average male 14 handicapper.

 AgeAvg totalFairways hit